CHOOSING A COURSE

 How do I work out which course is right for me?

-It is important to read the course blurbs carefully when making a decision about what course you want to do – most course blurbs give an indication of the intended audience.
+It is important to read the course descriptions carefully when making a decision about what course you want to do – most course blurbs give an indication of the intended audience.
 If you feel you fit the bill then it is probably the course for you.
 Pick a course which is aimed at a level you feel comfortable at.
 If you have not done much writing before or none at all then a Starting to Write course might suit you best.
 If you already have a lot of writing experience then you may want to choose a more advanced course.

 Whilst the tutors generally set the tone for the course, it is important to pick a course on the basis of subject matter first and foremost.
 Sometimes tutors have to pull out of courses at the last minute, for various reasons outside of our control, and we will always replace a tutor with someone in the field that the course focuses on.
-If, for example, you choose a fiction course because it is being taught by your favourite poet and you really want to write poetry then you will be disappointed if they drop out and are replaced by someone who only writes fiction.

 Why do you have to apply to some courses and not to others?